Cooperative Program in Engineering (3-2 Engineering)

 The program consists of three years at Fordham and two years at the engineering school.
 Students who wish to enter the program should have completed a minimum mathematics level of pre-calculus before entering Fordham, since Calculus I (MATH 1206) and Calculus II (MATH 1207) must be taken in the first year.
 By the end of the junior year at Fordham, the student must have completed all of the major requirements.
 The cooperative program is very intensive, and it may be necessary for the student to take certain core curriculum courses during the summer at additional expense.
 Some courses taken at the engineering school fulfill some of Fordham's degree requirements.
 At Rose Hill and at Lincoln Center, both the Fordham and Columbia degrees are awarded at the end of the fifth year.

 To retain membership in the cooperative engineering program at Fordham and to permit admission to the engineering college, the student must maintain a 3.0 cumulative grade point average and a 3.0 grade point average in mathematics and science courses.
 Admission to either Columbia or Case Western is not guaranteed.
 Columbia has the additional requirements that the student must maintain a 3.3 cumulative grade point average as well as a minimum grade of B in each pre-engineering requirement.

 At the beginning of the spring semester of the junior year, the student must submit an online application for admission to the engineering college.
-If the student has maintained the required 3.0 averages and successfully completed the required academic program, then the program coordinator will send a recommendation for admission.
+If the student has maintained the required GPA and successfully completed the required academic program, then the program coordinator will send a recommendation for admission.
 Official transcripts must also be forwarded at this time.
 While attending classes at the engineering college, the student must maintain matriculation at Fordham.
 Students who choose to exit the program may remain at Fordham in their chosen majors.

 Occasionally, a student wishes to apply for admission to the engineering school after graduation from Fordham.
 Such students will be treated as graduate students and will most likely be excluded from any financial aid considerations at the engineering school.